benbrastmckie/.config/CheatSheet.md

 Assume collaborator A creates a repo inviting collaborator B as above.
 Upon first cloning the repo, collaborator B will be up to date with the remote repository on GitHub, and may begin making changes.
 At the same time, collaborator A may also make changes, leading to possible conflicts.
-These are to be negotiated by both collaborators running the following procedure:

-- Make and commit changes to the project.
+These are to be negotiated by both collaborators running the following procedure in order to make and commit changes to the project.

 - Open LazyGit, checking in the local branches window whether the right-most number next to the active branch marked by a `*` is 0.
 - If the right-most number is greater than 0, pull down the most recent commits by hitting `p`.
 - If there are conflicts, hit `<return>` upon being asked by LazyGit whether to proceed.